 Best 40, 42 and 43-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 40, 42 and 43-inch TVs you can buy in 2022.

 Manufacturers are so desperate for you to buy one of their biggest and most expensive TVs that they dedicate almost no effort to promoting their smaller and more affordable sets.

-Unfortunately, flagship specs are rarely, if ever, available at sizes such as these – heck, the first sub-55in OLED has only just been launched – so if this is as big as you can go, you're going to have to accept that your new TV will probably be a little less fully featured than the biggest and best sets out there.
+Unfortunately, flagship specs are rarely, if ever, available at sizes such as these – heck, the first sub-55-inch OLED was launched only a little over a year ago – so if this is as big as you can go, you're going to have to accept that your new TV will probably be a little less feature-rich than the biggest and best sets out there.

 As mentioned, you won't find an OLED at this size, so you'll be looking at LCD models with LED backlights, generally of the edge variety.
 Direct LED (also known as full array) backlights aren't unheard of at these sizes, but they are fairly rare.

-It's now common to find 4K on 40, 42 and 43in sets, even at the budget end, and support for HDR formats (including HDR10+ and even Dolby Vision in some cases) is usually included, too.
+It's now common to find 4K on 40, 42 and 43-inch sets, even at the budget end, and support for HDR formats (including HDR10+ and even Dolby Vision in some cases) is usually included, too.
 Peak brightness and colour depth are often a bit limited, though, so it's generally best not to expect the sort of dazzling HDR performance that you get from bigger, more expensive sets.

 TVs at these sizes almost always have a smart platform that gives access to streaming apps.
 The operating system might be a little stripped-back compared to that of more premium TVs from the same brand, although Samsung in particular is good at offering more or less all of its smart features across all of its TVs.
-If you're not going with Samsung, you should ensure that Netflix and Amazon Video to be on board at the very least, plus Disney+ if you're a fan.
+If you're not going with Samsung, you should ensure that Netflix and Amazon Video are on board at the very least, plus Disney+.

 Got all of that?
-Then here are our favourite 40, 42 and 43in TVs for your delectation.
+Then here are our favourite 40-, 42- and 43-inch TVs for your delectation.